What is a Good Blog Structure? (With On-page SEO)

-A Good blog structure typically should consist of many elements.
-But it depends on the type of blog post and the type of website.
-A good blog page structure should align with business goals, be readable and understandable by search engines.
-Ultimately, it should be useful & pleasing for readers.
+A Good blog structure typically consists of many elements.
+However, it depends on the type of blog post and the type of website.
+A good blog page structure should align with business goals and be readable and understandable by search engines.
+Ultimately, it should be helpful and pleasing to readers.

-Here we are going to talk about a generic blog structure [head to toe] which should be useful for most businesses.
-Ultimately, you should rely on competitive research, and your own knowledge and experience to publish content you think is best for the users.
+Here, we will discuss a generic blog structure [head to toe] that should be helpful for most businesses.
+Ultimately, you should rely on competitive research and your knowledge and experience to publish the best content for users.

-Additionally, since just posting content is not enough for uses to find your blogs, you should also optimize it for search engines.
-We are also going to include on page SEO best practices along with a generic design that should get you started quickly.
+Additionally, since posting content is not enough for users to find your blogs, you should optimize it for search engines.
+We will also include on-page SEO best practices and a generic design to get you started quickly.

 For who?

-This post is useful for SEOs, Content writers and Digital marketing people who are starting out.
-These blog structure guidelines can also serve as a checklist and a SOP for professionals in the industry.
+This post is helpful for SEOs, Content writers, and Digital marketers who are starting.
+These blog structure guidelines can also serve as a checklist and an SOP for industry professionals.

-For using the checklist, use a persona of your consumer and try to read the content from their perspective.
+When using the checklist, imagine yourself as your consumer and try to read the content from their perspective.

-Note: This article is relevant for webmasters/SEOs/Content writers/Digital Marketing peeps looking to create blog posts and not specifically for content creation.
+Note: This article is relevant for professionals looking to create blog posts, not specifically for content creation.
 If you want to know how to write a blog post outline for creating content that ranks, check out our other guide.

 What am I going to talk about?